Reminiscing: Background and recording

 In 2005, Goble spoke of his inspiration and recording of the song, saying "I loved watching old black and white movies, and I always also loved the music of Glenn Miller and Cole Porter, that whole era of writing, and it was my attempt to write a song to depict the romantic era.
 It came out very quickly, I wrote it in about half an hour.
 Even though a lot of people think it sounds complicated, on the guitar it's very simple to play.
 It nearly never got recorded – when the time came to record it, the keyboard player I wanted to use, Peter Jones, was out of town, so we cut the band track with a different keyboard player.
 It didn't work.
 A few days later when we tried it again with a different keyboard player, again it didn't work, and the band was losing interest in the song.
 Just before the album was finished, Peter Jones came back into town, the band and I had an argument because I wanted to give Reminiscing a third chance.
 Peter played on it, we cut it, and finished it, and sent the album to Capitol.
 Capitol said that they couldn't hear any singles on the album, and didn't know what to release.
 Five weeks later, someone at Capitol's New York office said 'You're all crazy, Reminiscing is a smash.'
 Capitol put it out, and it just immediately caught on fire, and became our highest chart hit."
 Goble added "It's quite staggering; you don't realise you've written something like that until it happens, until it's history."

+Reception

 Record World called it "a highly danceable ballad" and praised the lead vocal performance.

+Impact and legacy

+The song was a huge hit in the US, peaking at #3, but did not achieve the same success in the band's home territory, as it only barely made the Australian top 40, peaking at #35.
+Nevertheless, at the Australian 1978 King of Pop Awards, the song won Australian Record of the Year.